cmgonzales/checklist/README.md

-check list test using react
-this is a test
+check list test using react as front end this is a test